abordones/proyecto-flp-1/README.md

 		go version

 - Set the environment variables.
-Right click on My PC and select Choose the Advanced System Settings from the right side and click on Environment Variables:
+Right click on My PC and select Choose the Advanced System Settings
+- From the right side and click on Environment Variables:

-- Those two variables on system variables:
+1. Those two variables on system variables:

 		- GOROOT: this variable denote your path instalation C:\Program Files\Go
 		- GOBIN: this variable denote the bin folder inside of your workspace C:\Usuarios\User_Name\go\bin

-- This one on user variable:
+2. This one on user variable:

 		- GOPATH: this variable denote your workspace C:\Usuarios\User_Name\go

-- Edit the following environment variables:
+3. Edit the following environment variables:

 		- PATH: this variable denote the installation on the bin folder C:\Program Files\Go\bin